millerlp/oceanwaves/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-`oceanwaves` provides a set of functions to calculate summary statistics for

-ocean waves, using a record of surface heights as input.
-For sea surface heights derived from bottom-mounted pressure transducers, the package also contains a function `prCorr` to correct for depth attenuation of the pressure signal.
+`oceanwaves` provides a set of functions to calculate summary statistics for ocean waves, using a record of surface heights as input.
+For sea surface heights deri ved from bottom-mounted pressure transducers, the package also contains a function `prCorr` to correct for depth attenuation of the pressure signal.

 `waveStatsSP` produces wave height and period statistics using spectral analysis